 Adware is an unwelcome intrusion in many browsers.
-It attempts to trick or force you into clicking through to a website you weren’t planning on visiting, to generate revenue for the company that produced it.
-Some versions of ad software also contain hidden viruses, posing a serious risk to your Mac and data it contains.
+It attempts to trick or force you into clicking through to a website you weren’t planning on visiting to generate revenue for the company that produced it.
+Some versions of ad software also contain hidden viruses, posing a serious risk to your Mac and the data it contains.

 The symptoms of an adware infection